iOceanPlus/Product_MultiSource_TargetData_Simulator_OpenSource/README.md

 If your program do not support rabbitmq (such as MatLab), use a MQ-UDP adapter as a bridge.

+The architecture of fusion systems based on rabbitmq is in the following figure.
 ![How to interact with simulator](https://git.oschina.net/uploads/images/2017/0903/173330_065b65ed_854788.jpeg "system.JPG")

 The architecture of Data Simulator is in the figure below.